mp911de/scare-os-halloween-iot/readme.md

 Muhahahaha!
 Aaaaargh!
 Trick or Treat.
 Be so sweet.
 Give me something good to eat.

 I wanted to build something cool and scary for Halloween.
 Here in Germany Helloween is just about to become a trend.
-Meet the ScareOS, a something to spice up Halloween.
+Meet the ScareOS, a thingy to spice up Halloween.

 **Features**